variousauthors/the-valley/NEXTSTEPS.md

      always having to retread

 ##### Features
+- [] separate map data from level file so that we can run the import for maps and then _not_ have to copy/paste
+     This could be as easy as just having the generated stuff come first or last in the file... and the not generated stuff come after
+     - we would also need to clean up the assets folder so it isn't building a ton of old maps
+     - oh and have it generate the map data directly into the maps folder
 - [] i made some notes in calculateDamage and twiddle that will make the att/def damage calculation easier to think about, but I did not want to implement them right before full indie, so get back